 You can save a lot of time in the kitchen by creating “stations” or areas where you keep specific items for specific purposes.
 I organize kitchen drawers to reduce the number of steps I have to take from one area of the kitchen to another.

-Next, I recommend that you line the drawers with grip liner like this:
+I like to line the drawers with grip liner like this (totally up to you):

 After the drawers are lined, take measurements of both the drawers and the items you plan to store.
 This is essential for finding (or making) drawer organizers that maximize the space.